hashgraph/hedera-mirror-node/README.md

 ### Addition of `stopLoggingIfHashMismatch` configuration item

-When processing files after they have been downloaded, this flag will determine whether file processing should continue or stop in the event of a mismatch between the hash of the last file processed and the hash held for the previous file in the file being processed.
+When processing files after they have been downloaded, this value will determine if a hash mismatch should result in processing stopping.
+If the currently processed file name is greater than the value stored, processing will stop.
+Insert the name of the file which failed the hash check in this field in order to allow processing to continue (data loss will result).

-If set to `true` : Any mismatch in the sequence of file hashes will bring the processing to a stop, the missing file has to be downloaded in order for processing to be able to continue.
-If set to `false`: Hash sequence mismatches will be logged but ignored and processing will continue until there are no files to process.

-A file called `loggerStatus.json` will be created in the `./config` folder containing the hash of the last successfully processed file.

 ### `node-log` has been removed from `log4.xml`